Tram-One/tram-one/README.md

 ```

 ### Why?
 Tram-One is a project that emphasizes vanilla JS and HTML syntax, while providing the features of modern JS frameworks.
-It is born out of love of the JSX syntax, but wanting the flexibility of other frameworks to build on top of.
+It is born out of love of the JSX syntax, and an attempt to build something unique with existing open source libraries.

-While Tram-One makes use of many dependencies, an effor has been made to expose those dependencies in a way that will hopefully
+While Tram-One makes use of many dependencies, an effort has been made to expose those dependencies in a way that will hopefully
 encourage other developers to mix-and-match their own libraries, make improvements, and potentially
 build off of what is here to make their own front-end frameworks!